 Toiletries Drawstring Bag

-Ideally it is important to have a sturdy net drawstring bag, big enough to hold toothbrush, toothpaste, shampoo, soap, etc. It will be hung on a hook in bathroom.
+Ideally, it is important to have a sturdy net drawstring bag, big enough to hold toothbrushes, toothpaste, shampoo, soap, etc. It will be hung on a hook in the bathroom.

 Old clothes are best!